Vashu2003/HyperHive/README.md

 # 🚀 HyperHive

-HyperHive is a futuristic collaborative study management platform for students, built with the modern MERN stack and TailwindCSS 4.1.
+HyperHive is a futuristic collaborative study management platform for students, built with the modern MERN stack.

 ---